Follicular Unit Extraction vs Strip Excision – Which is Right for You?

 Follicular unit extraction

 Follicular unit extraction is regarded by many as the most advanced and sophisticated approach to hair restoration.
-Unlike strip excision, FUE doesn’t involve use of scalpels.
+Unlike strip excision, FUE doesn’t involve the use of scalpels.
 Instead, an instrument is used to harvest each follicular unit directly from the scalp.
 This results in faster healing and minimal scarring which usually becomes virtually undetectable in a matter of days.

 Choosing between FUE and strip excision